REVIEW OF RESEARCH

 IRB Coordinator prints the appropriate letter based upon the Board action and presents it to the Chairperson for signature.

-SOP: 407
+SOP: 407 Version No:

-UNANTICIPATED PROBLEMS AND PROTOCOL DEVIATIONS
+UNANTICIPATED PROBLEMS AND PROTOCOL

-Supercedes Document Dated: 10/15/04
+Document Dated: |

 The Institutional Review Board (IRB) requires Investigators to promptly report any unanticipated problem that involves risks to participants or others.
 Unanticipated problems are any unforeseen event or events that may involve risks or affect the study or welfare of participants or others, or that may affect the integrity of the research.
 These events can occur in both biomedical and social/behavioral research.
 Generally, the type of risks involved in these events can be physical, emotional, social, financial, or legal.
 They may directly involve individuals participating in the research study or individuals indirectly involved as part of the research team, and/or affect the integrity of the study.